-The following interviews explore the trials and triumphs of small businesses in West Philadelphia, highlighting the perspectives of local business owners on economic sovereignty, community development, and self-determination.
-Interviews conducted by Cass Green, Franne McNeal, and Dianne Loftis.
+The following profiles and interviews explore the trials and triumphs of small businesses in West Philadelphia, highlighting the perspectives of local business owners on the topics of economic sovereignty, community development, and self-determination.
+Interviews were conducted by Cass Green, Dianne Loftis, and Franne McNeal.